buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 ### LiningThickness
 Thickness of the door lining as explained in the figure above.
 If _LiningThickness_ value is 0. (zero) it denotes a door without a lining (all other lining parameters shall be set to NIL in this case).
 If the _LiningThickness_ is NIL it denotes that the value is not available.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Data type modified to be _IfcNonNegativeLengthMeasure_.
+> IFC4 CHANGE  Data type modified to be _IfcNonNegativeLengthMeasure_.

 ### ThresholdDepth
 Depth (dimension in plane perpendicular to door leaf) of the door threshold.
 Only given if the door lining includes a threshold.
 If omitted (and with a given value to threshold thickness) it indicates an adjustable depth (i.e. a depth that adjusts to the thickness of the wall into which the occurrence of this door style is inserted).